CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 - **Hardware**: CPUs, GPUs, RAM
 - **Operating system & version**: many flavors of Linux, MacOS, Windows
 - **Software versions:** R, Python, etc.
-- **Package versions:** specific R or Python packages, etc.
+- **Package versions:** specific R or Python packages, which often depend on other packages

 <br>
 <br>

-The scripts you create were designed to work in _your_ specific computing environment
+#### The scripts you create:

+* Were designed to work in _your_ specific computing environment
-The scripts may not work on your computer in the future, because your computing enviroment will probably change (eg., updated software versions)
+* May not work on your computer in the future, because your computing enviroment will probably change (eg., updated software versions)

-The scripts you create may not work on someone else's computer because their computing environment is different.
+* May not work on someone else's computer because their computing environment is different

 <br>
 <br>